About

 - Additional features such as server side message deduplication

-- Multi-tenant support via abstraction of streams whch group topics
+- Multi-tenant support via abstraction of streams which group topics

 - TLS support for all transport protocols (TCP, QUIC, HTTPS)